CartoDB/CartoDB-SQL-API/doc/sql_batch_api.md

 For best practices, ensure that you are following these recommended usage notes when using the SQL Batch API:

-- The Batch API is not designed for INSERT jobs, use the [Import API](http://docs.cartodb.com/cartodb-platform/import-api/) for this type of data management
+- The Batch API is not intended for INSERT jobs, use the [Import API](http://docs.cartodb.com/cartodb-platform/import-api/) for this type of data management

 - Only the `query` element of the job scheme can be modified.
 All other elements of the job schema are defined by the SQL Batch API and are read-only